CollectionBuilder/cb-docs/docs/repository/commit.md

 ### Commit & Push on Command Line

-Using Git on the command line can be fairly straight forward, or can be mixed with using the GUI tools integrated in your text editor to form an efficient workflow.
+Using Git on the command line can be fairly straightforward, or can be mixed with using the GUI tools integrated in your text editor to form an efficient workflow.
 Type the commands into a terminal window opened in the root of your repository folder and press "Enter" to execute them.

 To make a commit: